TriKro/rsb-content/part4-evaluative_market_experiment/secondary-market-research.md

 This helps deriving the possible evolution of your revenue and avoid pitfalls, or even give new ideas \(as a generative method then\).

 A typical use of market research is to develop a first idea of the target population itself.
-For instance, you may want to know if your product would rather be used by teenagers or by young adults.
+For instance, you may want to know if your product would more likely be used by teenagers or young adults.
 Imagine your product is a Facebook app.
-There are numerous reports about growth of distinct Facebook population segments and their respective habits; hence you can find if your type of product can meet young or older Facebook users, and you can also see if this segment is growing or diminishing.
+There are numerous reports about the growth of distinct Facebook population segments and their respective habits; hence you can find if your type of product can meet younger or older Facebook users, and you can also see if this segment is growing or diminishing.

 ### Time Commitment and Resources

-When performed for a particular occasion \(in order to answer a specific question about a market size for instance or in order to get a first big picture at the beginning of the project\), it may take from 1 to 3 days, depending on the difficulty of gathering relevant information and of the abundance and thus filtering of obtained information.
+When performed for a particular occasion \(in order to answer a specific question about a market size, for instance, or to get the initial big picture at the beginning of the project\), it may take from 1 to 3 days, depending on the difficulty of gathering relevant information, the amount of information that is available, and the filtering of the obtained information.

 ### How to